New Zealand Passes New Legislation To Prevent Foreigners From Buying Real Estate

 “If you’ve got the right to live in New Zealand permanently, you’ve got the right to buy here.
 We believe it’s the birthright of New Zealanders to buy homes in New Zealand, ” said Trade Minister David Parker as reported by Money CNN.

 The Guardian reported earlier this year on a trend of Silicon Valley elites investing in property in New Zealand in preparation for doomsday.
-The trend was started by billionaire co-founder of eBay, Peter Thiel, who called New Zealand, “The Future”.
-In 2016, a story leaked that Thiel had arrangements with other Silicon Valley entrepreneurs to avoid apocalyptic disasters by retreating to his property in New Zealand, says Mark O’Connell of the Guardian.
+The trend was started by billionaire co-founder of eBay, Peter Thiel, who called New Zealand, “The Future.”
+In 2016, a story leaked that Thiel had arrangements with other Silicon Valley entrepreneurs to avoid apocalyptic disasters by retreating to his property in New Zealand, says Mark O’Connell of The Guardian.

 Though buyers from California may be on the rise, statistics from New Zealand Stats show that the highest percentage of foreign buyers of real estate in New Zealand come from China, followed closely by Australia.

 Some are skeptical of the outcome of the legislation.
-Official statistics from New Zealand show only 3% of homes in the country are owned by persons without New Zealand citizenship or residency.
+Official statistics from New Zealand show only 3 percent of homes in the country are owned by persons without New Zealand citizenship or residency.

 Others saw the legislation as an attempt to blame foreigners for internal problems.
 Among them, the National Party politician Judith Collins who voiced opposition to the bill.